Contents:

 2. the specific foreign languages in which the student must show competence.

 Typical partial course requirements in the various major fields are listed in the sections that follow (sections 07.03.08 through 07.03.11).
-In all cases additional course work will be required according to the needs and interests of the individual student.
+In all cases, additional course work will be required according to the needs and interests of the individual student.

-Electives within the PhD Program of Study
+Electives within the Academic Plan

 • MHS 421-426: PhD students may take only one MHS 42x course within the 60-credit degree program.
 Other MHS 42x courses may be required as remediation, or elected above and beyond the 60-credit limit.
 Exceptions to this policy must be approved by the GRC.